TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-The Larva grows much faster in The Bumblezone dimension but will still grow outside of it.
 You can speed up the larva stages by feeding it Honey Bottles which always results in growth or feed it Sugar Water Bottle which sometimes results in growth.
 You can use a Dispenser with Honey Bottles or Sugar Water Bottles right next to the block to automate the growing and spawning of bees with this block!</p>
 <p>&nbsp;</p>
 <p>-If you use a Glass Bottle on this block, you will get a Honey Bottle, turn this block into an Empty Honeycomb Brood Block, and you will get Wrath of the Hive effect.
-A Dispenser with a Glass Bottle can also pull honey out of this block and turn it into an&nbsp;Empty Honeycomb Larva Block.</p>
+A Dispenser with a Glass Bottle can also pull honey out of this block and turn it into an&nbsp;Empty Honeycomb Brood Block.</p>
+<p>&nbsp;</p>
+<p>-If you are near this block and you have Wrath of the Hive, this block will grow the larva and spawn bees much, much faster!
+Stay away from these blocks when bees are unleashing their wrath!</p>
 <p>&nbsp;</p>
 <p>-When mined, this block drops&nbsp;Empty Honeycomb Brood Block and a Honeycomb and since you killed the larva, you get Wrath of the Hive effect as well.
 But if you use a Silk Touch pickaxe, you can get&nbsp;Honeycomb Brood Block instead without angering the bee or getting the effect.</p>
 <p>&nbsp;</p>